boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 ### Our BOF Flow to get the Environment Variables Dynamically in Memory
 Below is the high-level flow & WinDBG commands to map our path from the Thread Environment Block (TEB) to the Environment strings we will ultimately display in our Cobalt Strike interactive beacon console.
 + WinDBG has an awesome feature that allows you to supply it a structure & a memory address while debugging a process, and it will format the values there into the struct you supply.
-+ To make our BOF work from anywhere in memory, we will use windows operation system functionality to get the TEB address, from the TEB we will get the Process Environment Block (PEB) address, from the PEB we will get the ProcessParameters struct address, and from the ProcessParameters struct we will get the address of the Environment string block & the size of the Environment string block.
++ To make our BOF work from anywhere in memory, we will use windows operating system functionality to get the TEB address, from the TEB we will get the Process Environment Block (PEB) address, from the PEB we will get the ProcessParameters struct address, and from the ProcessParameters struct we will get the address of the Environment string block & the size of the Environment string block.

 `TEB (GS Register)` --> `PEB` --> `ProcessParameters` --> `Environment Block Address` & `Environment Size`